vinceLer/docker-mongoDB/README.md

 node dist/index.js
 ```

 - Since `mongodb@4.x` , all TypeScript types are directly integrated in the main package.
 - This simplify the development : no need to add a `@types/*` package

+Finally, navigate to the `http://localhost:8081/` to access `mongo-express` URL.

 ## This project from Scratch